ibm-client-success/blockchain/mu_rest_server/README.md

 Compile your BNA at this level.

-Follow the directions in [Deploying a Business Network](https://console.bluemix.net/docs/services/blockchain/develop_starter.html#deploying-a-business-network) to install the .bna file on the IBM Blockchain Starter Plan Service, substituting <network name> for vehicle-manufacturing-network.
-Keep track of the admin@<network name>.card.
+Follow the directions in [Deploying a Business Network](https://console.bluemix.net/docs/services/blockchain/develop_starter.html#deploying-a-business-network) to install the .bna file on the IBM Blockchain Starter Plan Service, substituting `<network name>` for vehicle-manufacturing-network.
+Keep track of the `admin@<network name>.card`.
 It will be used later.

 ### Setup the Cloudant Database Wallet